Transforming EU Governance: The Digital Integration through EBSI and GLASS: Introduction

 The rest of the paper is structured as follows.
-Section \ref{related_work} briefly describes the related work while Section \ref{data_sharing} presents fundamental data-sharing use cases.
-Section \ref{ipfs_usecases} proceeds with the presentation of IPFS use cases while Section \ref{eu_eid} summarises the European approaches for electronic identities.
-Soon afterwards Section \ref{eu_blockchain_part} details the European Blockchain Partnership while Section \ref{sec:Background} provides the necessary background information for the GLASS project.
-This enables Section \ref{glass_ebsi} to explain the feasibility of bringing together GLASS with EBSI.
-Last, Section \ref{sec:Conclusion and future work} draws the conclusions while giving some pointers for future work.
+Section \ref{related_work} briefly describes the related work.
+Section \ref{eu_eid} summarises the European approaches for electronic identities.
+Soon afterwards, Section \ref{eu_blockchain_part} details the European Blockchain Partnership while Section \ref{sec:Background} provides the necessary background information for the GLASS project.
+This enables Section \ref{glass_ebsi} to explain the feasibility of combining GLASS with EBSI.
+Last, Section \ref{sec:Conclusion and future work} concludes while giving some pointers for future work.